For Professional Use Only

 As you can see by the pictures below, not all white stains are the same.
 While some of them appear to be very similar, a simple test with water will help you determine if you have efflorescence or another variety of white stain.
 Simply spray water on an affected area.
 If the stain disappears when wet and re-appears when dry, most likely it is efflorescence.
 If the stain is still visible, most likely it is not efflorescence.

-Click on any picture below to see the product associate with cleaning
+Is it Efflorescence?
+Click on any picture below to see the problem and the product associated with its cleaning.